prisma/engine-images/README.md

-# Prisma Images
+# Prisma Engine Images
-This repo contains all build images for the [Prisma engines](https://github.com/prisma/prisma-engine), as well as test images.
+This repo contains all build and test images for the [Prisma engines](https://github.com/prisma/prisma-engine).
 Build images are based on the requirements of the ["Binaries" spec](https://github.com/prisma/specs/blob/master/binaries/Readme.md).

 Images are based on the lowest common denominator of glibc and OpenSSL.
 In practice, this means: